-According to the principal of analogy, because cats and dogs have neural pathways and neurotransmitters that are similar, if not identical, to those of humans, it is highly likely that animals experience pain similarly.
-Based upon the statement above, it would appear that we must make our own judgment based upon our animals’ behavior and apparent need.
+Therefore, it appears that we must make our own judgment based upon our animals’ behavior and apparent need.
+Will to live is another important consideration.
 If in any doubt, one should seek advice from a professional in whichever field of medicine one has chosen to follow.

-As natural a part of the birth process as pain is, so too is some pain a natural part of the dying process.
+As with birth, so too is some pain a natural part of the dying process if pain has been part of the disease leading to death.
 For all beings, be they human or animal, it is in many ways as much a struggle to leave this world as it is to enter it.
-Yet for the most part, we humans equate the dying process with extreme suffering—a manifestation of our own fear of the unknown.
+Yet for the most part, we humans equate the dying process with extreme suffering – a manifestation of our own fear of the unknown.
 We have found, however, that through the use of natural medicine, and the gradual elimination of drugs, the dying process can be a peaceful one, and we realize that much of the perceived pain is more a manifestation of what is going on within us than with the animals.

 Q How can pain be identified?

 A Animals sometimes do not show pain, and so the first priority is to identify its presence and degree as accurately as possible.
-Some signs might be: changes in behavior, personality or appetite, reactivity to touch in affected areas, dilated pupils, physiologic changes.
+Some signs might be changes in behavior, personality or appetite; reactivity to touch in affected areas; dilated pupils.

 Q How can the level of pain be determined?

-A Perhaps the best way to evaluate pain levels is to look at the symptom as expressed.
-For example, some expressions of these changes could be: the inability to jump or walk well, limping, lethargy, hiding, panting; also open-mouthed breathing, vocalizing, screaming, restlessness, discomfort.
+A Perhaps the best way to evaluate pain levels is to look at how a symptom is expressed.
+For example, some expressions of these changes could be the inability to jump or walk well, limping; lethargy; discomfort; hiding; panting; open-mouthed breathing; vocalizing; restlessness; screaming.

 Q Are these the aches and pains of old age, or do they need addressing?

-A It is always good to consult a practitioner for advice.
-Sometimes a change in diet, or treatment by homeopathy or acupuncture or other form of energy medicine, can make a world of difference.
+A It is always good to consult a qualified veterinarian for advice.
+Sometimes a change in diet, or treatment by homeopathy or acupuncture or other form of energy medicine can make a world of difference.